 What is a Turnip Cake?

-Turnip cake, or "lo bak go" in Cantonese...doesn't actually involve any turnip!
-More accurately it should be called a daikon cake because the daikon radish is the main ingredient.
-And it's not a "cake" like a chocolate zucchini cake.
-The only thing that's "cake" about it is the fact that it's cooked in a block, cake-like shape.
+Turnip cake, or "lo bak go" in Cantonese, is sometimes called Chinese carrot cake, which is bizarre because it doesn't involve any turnip or carrot!
+It should actually be called a daikon cake because daikon radish is the main ingredient.
+It's also not a "cake" like a chocolate zucchini cake.
+It's just...cake-shaped.

 - Dried shrimp: You can find dried shrimp in the refrigerated section of an Asian grocery store; medium or large sized one work fine.

-- Dried scallops: These are a little harder to find.
-Your Chinese grocery store may carry them, but in Vancouver I get them in bulk from Chinatown at one of those stores that sell a whole bunch of dried products.
-They are a bit pricey, but you don't need a lot, and there's no need to get large ones which are more expensive.
-And yes, you can absolutely omit them from this recipe.
+- Dried scallops: Your Chinese grocery store may carry them, but I get them from Chinatown at one of those stores that sell a whole bunch of dried products.
+They are pricey, but you really don't need a lot, and there's no need to get large ones which are more expensive.
+And yes, you can omit them.

 Storing Turnip Cakes